-Let’s face it: prospecting is hard.
-In fact, it may be the hardest part of your job as a sales rep. It’s also one of the most critical, since without customers, every business—without exception—will fail.
-It doesn’t matter if you’re Google or a mom and pop cupcake shop.
+Let’s face it: sales prospecting is hard.
+It may be the hardest part of your job as a sales rep. It’s also one of the most critical since, without customers, every business—without exception—will fail.
+It doesn’t matter if you’re Google or a mom-and-pop cupcake shop.
 The hard truth is that you need customers to survive.

-Thing is, customers don’t just spring up out of nowhere.
-They need to be identified, nurtured and guided through a long, often lengthy, sales funnel.
-The more prospects you have, the greater your odds of success.
+The thing is, customers don’t just spring up out of nowhere.
+They must be identified, nurtured, and guided through a long, often lengthy sales funnel until a sales rep finally closes the sale.
+The more sales prospects you have, the greater your odds of success.
 And you can’t make it happen without prospecting.

-In this handy guide, you’ll learn everything you need to know about effective sales prospecting, including techniques, tools and tips to help you get the job done more efficiently.
+This handy guide will teach you everything you need to know about effective sales prospecting.
+You’ll learn techniques, tools, and tips to help you and your sales reps do the job more efficiently.

 Continue reading, or jump to a specific topic below: